Ares-Developers/Ares-docs/new/superweapons/types/sonarpulse.rst

 Default values for general tags:

 :tagdef:`[SuperWeapon]SW.Range=float,integer`
   The radius, in cells, that the decloak effect will be applied.
-Use negative values to reveal all units on the map.
-When using full-map sonar you don't have to select a target location, instead the super weapon will be fired when you click its cameo icon.
+Use :value:`-1` to reveal all units on the map.
+When using full-map sonar you don't have to select a target location; instead the super weapon will be fired when you click its cameo icon.
 Defaults to :value:`10`.
 :tagdef:`[SuperWeapon]SW.AITargeting=enum`
   Defaults to :value:`Stealth`.
 :tagdef:`[SuperWeapon]SW.AffectsHouse=enum`